 We are pleased to share some stories from people who have benefitted from ANHBC neighbourhood houses through our collective work on social inclusion.
 Enjoy!

 Each month we will feature a story from a different neighbourhood house.
-This month, we are featuring Gordon Neighbourhood House in Vancouver’s West End.
+This month, we are featuring Mount Pleasant Neighbourhood House.

 J.L. is a participant in Gordon Neighbourhood House’s Seniors in Action program, which promotes physical activity, social inclusion and independence for seniors who live in Vancouver’s West End.
 Shortly after the death of her husband about a year ago, J.L.’s neighbour started to bring her to the community lunches at Gordon House to meet new people and socialize with other seniors.